Tuesday, 31 December 2024

 Up until this post there have been 600, and we have enjoyed some amazing events, parties, and travels.

-We have travelled to overseas to New Zealand (3 trips), Canada (3 trips including the Rocky Mountains, Calgary, and Vancouver, as well as Montreal, Quebec City & Toronto), USA (including Alaska, Hawaii, Seattle), China and Japan, Germany, England, Scotland, Ireland, France, Greece & Spain, Singapore & Thailand.
+We have travelled to overseas to New Zealand (3 trips), Canada (3 trips including the Rocky Mountains, the Badlands, Calgary, and Vancouver, as well as Montreal, Quebec City & Toronto), USA (including Cruise to Alaska, Hawaii, Seattle), China and Japan, Germany, England, Scotland, Ireland, France, Greece & Spain, Singapore & Thailand.
+We have also cruised from Tokyo to Sydney with stops at Vietnam, Bali and places mentioned previously.

-In Queensland we have gone all over South-east Queensland, North Queensland (several trips), Western Queensland & Central Queensland, including: Brisbane, Townsville, Cairns, Toowoomba, Winton, Cania Gorge, Isla Gorge, Byfield, Charters Towers, Mt Bartle Frere (highest mountain in Queensland), Ingham, Paluma, Eurimbla, Blackdown (at least twice), Goodedulla, Bulburin, Lawn Hill, Pocupine Gorge, Lamington, D'Aguilar, Dawes & Kroombit National Parks, Keppel Island, Glassford, Benaraby, Mount Jacob & Mt Morgan Goldmines, Mt Etna, Bunya Mountains, Girraween, Elliott Heads, Mount Perry, Hervey Bay, the Sunshine Coast, & Cape York
+In Queensland we have gone all over South-east Queensland, North Queensland (several trips), Channel Country, Western Queensland & Central Queensland, including: Brisbane, Townsville, Cairns, Innisfail, Toowoomba, Winton, Cania Gorge, Isla Gorge, Byfield, Charters Towers, Mt Bartle Frere (highest mountain in Queensland), Walsh's Pyramid, Atherton Tablelands, Normanton, Bourketown, Ingham, Paluma, Eurimbla, Blackdown (at least twice), Goodedulla, Bulburin, Lawn Hill, Riversleigh, Pocupine Gorge, Lamington, D'Aguilar, Dawes & Kroombit National Parks, Keppel Island, Glassford, Benaraby, Mount Jacob & Mt Morgan Goldmines, Mt Etna, Bunya Mountains, Girraween, Elliott Heads, Mount Perry, Hervey Bay, the Sunshine Coast, & Cape York

 New South Wales to Sydney, National Parks including the Blue Mountains, Waterfall Way, the Warrumbungles, Orange, Adelong, Carcoar, Cootamundra, Hill End, Mt Kosciusko.

-Victoria to Melbourn, the Gold-mining areas in Victoria of Beechworth, Bendigo and Ballarat, the Great Ocean Road, Mt Macdeon, the Grampians, Walhalla and the Alpine National Park.
+Victoria to Melbourn, the Gold-mining areas in Victoria of Beechworth, Bendigo and Ballarat, the Great Ocean Road, Mt Macdeon, the Grampians, Walhalla and drove from Dargo to the Alpine National Park.

-The Northern Territory (2 trips) to Darwin, Alice Springs, Katherine & Kakadu, Nitmiluk and Litchfield National Parks, Wolf Creek Crater.
+The Northern Territory (2 trips) to Darwin, Alice Springs, Ayres Rock, King Canyon, Katherine & Kakadu, Nitmiluk and Litchfield National Parks, Wolf Creek Crater, Mataranka.

-Northern Western Australia with Kununurra, Broome, Mataranka and the Bungle Bungles
+Northern Western Australia with Kununurra, the Kimberley, Derby, Bungle Bungles, and most of the Gibb River Road.

-Tasmania including Hobart, Bruny Island, Salamanca Markets, Sydney to Hobart Yacht race finish, Cradle Mountain, Mole Creek and the west coast.
+Tasmania including Hobart, Bruny Island, Salamanca Markets, Sydney to Hobart Yacht race finish, Cradle Mountain, Walls of Jerusalem National Park, Port Arthur, Mole Creek, the west coast, and drove up Jacob's ladder.

 This map shows just a little of where we've been in Australia & New Zealand.